pawelptak/raspberrypi-server/README.md

 6. Set the DNS address for your client devices to be the IP address of your Raspberry Pi:
     - Either set it up in your router settings (not possible for me),
     - or set it up in your Wi-Fi network settings on your client device.

+7. To have the ad blocking working from outside your local network you should probably omit Point 6. of the [PiVPN](#pivpn) installation (haven't tried it).